Michael Van Clef, Ph.D.

 Ecological Solutions completed a rapid ecological assessment of Township parks to guide future stewardship activities.
 Findings and recommendations were provided in a formal report that can be shared with Township staff and residents.
 Chester Township is also implementing Ecological Solutions' forest health monitoring protocols to guide its deer management program.

 Duke Farms hired Ecological Solutions to prepare a comprehensive invasive plant management plan on their 2,800-acre property.
 The management of invasive species was prioritized based upon their most important conservation targets, infestation levels, and regional responsibility to eradicate emerging invasive species.
 Duke Farms is also implementing Ecological Solutions' forest health monitoring protocols to guide its deer management program.
-Mike created protocols and assisted with field measurements to create a baseline of ecological health across the entire property.
+Mike created additional monitoring protocols and annually assists with field measurements to document ecological health improvements across the entire property.

 Ecological Solutions was hired by Fredon Township to manage invasive species to improve bog turtle habitat.
 The work included the use of various methods to control invasive species including Autumn Olive and Multiflora Rose.
 Applications were precise to avoid damage to native species required to support the turtles.

 Ecological Solutions provides ongoing organizational support and completion of special projects for FoHVOS.
 Projects have involved creation of preserve stewardship plans, conservation easement monitoring, implementation of a deer management program, assistance with land acquisition projects, developing a relationship with the agricultural community, submission of a grant proposals for trails and invasive species management, outreach events, and GIS mapping of stream easements in Hopewell Township.
-In 2009, Ecological Solutions was involved with the creation of the Hopewell Valley Deer Management Task Force to understand impacts and develop solutions for deer overabundance.
+In 2009, Ecological Solutions was involved with the creation of the Hopewell Township Deer Management Advisory Committee to understand impacts and implement solutions for deer overabundance in the Hopewell Valley.
+Mike led the development of the Hopewell Valley Community Stewardship Plan that emphasized the role of local land trusts in providing leadership in stewardship across the 40,000 acre Hopewell Valley.
+As part of the effort to carry stewardship to a broader audience, Mike initiated the Private Lands Stewardship Program which encourages and assists stewardship efforts of landowners across the Valley - currently there are over 90 landowners accounting for over 2,000 acres.

 Ecological Solutions was hired to design and assist with the installation of a native plant garden at the Lawrence Nature Center.
 Mike created a planting plan using design software, selected and ordered species from native plant nurseries and worked with the Friends to install plants and provide maintenance recommendations.